 Mortgage rate predictions 2025: Are mortgage rates going down?

-Many factors determine when mortgage rates will go down and by how much.
-Read on for what’s happening now and predictions for the future to help you decide what to do with your mortgage.
+As mortgage rates creep up after the Bank of England casts doubts over interest rates cuts, read on for what’s happening now and predictions for the future to help you decide what to do with your mortgage.

 How can I secure the best mortgage rate in the current market?

-• Act now: If you’ve got up to 6 months before your current mortgage deal ends you can act now.
-Speak to fee-free mortgage brokers L&C, they’ll scour the market to find you the best deal.
+Act now: If you’ve got up to 6 months before your current mortgage deal ends you can act now.
+Speak to fee-free mortgage brokers L&C, they’ll scour the market to find you the best deal and can talk through options like fixed rate mortgages and tracker mortgages (more popular when rates are falling).

 Will interest rates be cut in 2025 and by how much?